Valley Metro Streetcar: History

 In December 2016, Valley Metro selected Stantec Consulting Services for design work to be completed in 2017, allowing construction to start later in the year.
 Stantec has designed other streetcar projects in the United States and contributed to the design of the Valley Metro light rail system.
 In May 2018, the design was finalized.

-The streetcar was designed to be able to travel on the light rail line and to use those tracks to travel to the Operations & Maintenance Center.

-Construction
+Brookville Equipment Corporation was awarded the $33 million contract for six Liberty Streetcars in 2017.
+The Brookville Liberty is a commercial off-the-shelf vehicle equipped with lithium-ion batteries, which allows it to operate without overhead power for part of its route.

 Construction began on June 1, 2017, with utility relocation, which made way for tracks to be laid.
-In August 2018, Valley Metro received approval from the Federal Transit Administration (FTA) to begin the initial phase of significant construction on the Tempe Streetcar.
-With this approval, Valley Metro began work this fall on building the system's rail trackway, power systems and street improvements.
+In August 2018, Valley Metro received approval from the Federal Transit Administration (FTA) to begin significant construction on the Tempe Streetcar.
+With this approval, Valley Metro began work on building the system's rail trackway, power systems and street improvements.

+The first streetcar vehicle was delivered on March 14, 2021, and test runs began in June 2021.
 The line opened for service on May 20, 2022.

-Rolling stock

-In 2011, Kinki Sharyo offered a demonstration model of its ameriTRAM vehicle, to allow members of the public to provide feedback on the vehicle.